aarhusstadsarkiv/find-relations/README.md

 Search for specific values, cells, or columns inside an encoded FILE.

+The `--max-results` option cannot be used when searching for multiple values with the `--value` option.

 See [`find-relations encode`](#encode) for help on encoding a database.